kevinAuberson/ttr-lab-simpy/README.md

 This is why we will look at the 99th percentile of the response time from now on.

+If you evaluated the 99th percentile of the previous simulation 2b, you would have seen that it is higher than 400 ms, which may not be acceptable for a Web service.
-We will use 300 ms as target value of the 99th percentile of the response time.
+We will therefore use 300 ms as target value of the 99th percentile of the response time.
 That is, only 1% of users will see a worse response time.

 Perform the simulation: